annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

     ## 4        3          82.3             0           284
     ## 5       10          55              55            55

-Average lead time is the highest among guests with 1 child, they tend to book well in advance.
+- Average lead time is the highest among guests with 1 child, they tend to book around 3 month in advance.
+- Average lead time is the lowest among guests with no children.

 ``` r
 # excluding the booking with 10 children